The Gross-Kuz'min Connjecture for CM fields: Introduction

 The description in \cite{FG} yields a useful translation of the Diophantine statement about the regulator into a class field theoretical statement about the vanishing of $(A')^-(T)$.
-Quite at the same time as Greenberg, and just around the Curtain, L. Kuz'min had formulated in a lengthy paper \cite{Ku} on Iwasawa theory the {\em Hypothesis H}, which contains the statement $| A'(T) | < \infty$ for all number fields $\K$.
+Quite at the same time as Greenberg, and just around the\footnote{iron-} curtain, L. Kuz'min had formulated in a lengthy paper \cite{Ku} on Iwasawa theory the {\em Hypothesis H}, which contains the statement $| A'(T) | < \infty$ for all number fields $\K$.
 The connection to regulators is not considered in Kuz'min's paper, but we have here an adequate generalization of Gross's conjecture to arbitrary number fields $\K$.
-In the case of CM fields, the Hypothesis H contains also a statement $| (A^+)'(T) | < \infty$.
+In the case of CM fields, the Hypothesis H contains also a statement $| (A^+)'(T) | < \infty$; this follows also from the Leopoldt conjecture for $\K^+$.
 The conjecture of Leopoldt also has a simple class field theoretical equivalent, which was proved by Iwasawa already in 1973, in his seminal paper \cite{Iw}: for CM fields $\K$, this amounts to the fact that the maximal $p$-abelian $p$-ramified extension $\Omega(\K^+)$ is a finite extension of $\K^+_{\infty}$.